psahay101/Vehicle_Detection-P5/README.md

 ### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)

+Available on github and on Youtube, Link: https://youtu.be/LDUoS2ngyFM

 ### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I used different functions in a combination to finally implement a heatmap which would serve the purpose of rejecting the false positives.
 The way this was done was by recording all the positive detections and then creating a heatmap of those detections and then using a threshold to classify that as a positive detection and thus putting a box around it.